txt/fse16/doc/hw4.md

 Write 1 page on what your big project in November.
 No need to have all the details worked out but what are the broad strokes?

+Note, there are some project ideas at the [projects](projects.md) page, but don't feel bound by them.

+## Nearest neighbor

+Using your table class, code up a [mini-batch K-means classifier](http://www.eecs.tufts.edu/~dsculley/papers/fastkmeans.pdf)  and [KD-trees](http://code.activestate.com/recipes/577497-kd-tree-for-nearest-neighbor-search-in-a-k-dimensi/).

++ Compare the runtimes between kNN and KD-trees
++ Compare the performance between kNN and KD-trees (does doing it faster mean doing it wrong?)